genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/04_examples.md

 }
 ```

-Similarly, a source definition for a CSV file, with the same data, would look like the following:
+A source definition for a CSV file with the same data would look like the following:

 ```kotlin
 sources {